Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Pharazon stiffened.
 “T-Terra—“ he squeaked, pressing close to her.

 Terra stared up at the king in shock.
 While she did not appreciate someone trying to forcibly add himself to her family, he was still after her Neopets, and she knew if she did not do something, they would be in danger.
+The pieces of a plan slotted together in her mind and she knew what would work.
 “Wait,” she said, letting go of Pharazon’s paw to push herself to her feet shakily.
 “Your Majesty—I’ll make you a deal.”

 The king turned to regard her, tilting his head down at her.
 Although Terra had grown a fair bit since their last encounter, he still towered over her—he had to have been at least eight feet tall.
 “Oh?” he asked.
 “What could you have to offer me?”